Varicose Veins Treatment

 Cardiovascular Surgeon & Phlebologist located in Wailuku, HI & Lihue, HI

 When ropey, enlarged veins wrap around your legs, they not only look unsightly, they can cause aching, itching, burning, and in extreme cases, ulcers.
 But you don’t have to let varicose veins get the best of you—at Vein Clinics of Hawaii, Randall Juleff, MD, FACS, specializes in varicose vein diagnosis and treatment.
-With convenient locations in Wailuku, Honolulu, Lihue, and Kamuela, Hawaii, you can get the smooth skin and legs you’ve always wanted.
+With convenient locations for Varicose Veins Treatment in Wailuku, Honolulu, Lihue, and Kamuela, Hawaii, you can get the smooth skin and legs you’ve always wanted.
 Call today to schedule your appointment with one of Hawaii’s top vein specialists or go online to book your appointment.

 Varicose Veins Q & A